intuition-dev/INTUITION2/PER/docs/index.md

 ### Meta
 _meta_ has two components, a build server with API and a sample admin app.
 The build server is written in Pug and Typescript and runs as a Node Express server.
-It has an API and uses _nbake_ internally.
+It has an API and uses _nBake_ internally.
 It is meant to be customized and extended.

 While you can run _meta_ on a local development machine, the build server is designed to run in the cloud.
-It is a 'mini-Jenkins', specialized for nbake and rapid development in the cloud.
+It is a 'mini-Jenkins', specialized for nBake and rapid development in the cloud.

 When using _meta_ in the cloud, code is kept on the build server.
 Developers do not need to maintain and sync copies of code or content.